Skip to Content

 "Residents in Brighton Park said their side streets and alleys are overflowing with traffic, as drivers look to get around backups on Archer Avenue after the Chicago Department of Transportation installed new bike lanes," the piece begins.
 "Many in Brighton Park... are not happy with the end result that will reduce Archer Avenue from four lanes to two."

-For starters, the project is not halving the number of lanes available to drivers – there will still ne three available.
-It's taking a crash-prone four-lane "stroad" and doing a "four-to-three conversion," a street redesign strategy endorsed by the AARP for creating safer conditions.
-Yes, motorists will have fewer through lanes, which will help calm traffic and discourage speeding.
-But in exchange, the third lane will be converted to a dedicate left turn lane, making it safer and easier for drivers to make a turn, without forcing other motorists behind them wait or switch lanes.
+For starters, the project is not halving the number of lanes available to drivers – there will still be three lanes available to them.
+CDOT is taking a crash-prone four-lane "stroad" and doing a "four-to-three conversion," a street redesign strategy endorsed by the AARP for creating safer conditions.

 The safety improvements are crucial, because there have been far too many serious fatal pedestrian and bike crashes on Archer since 2020, including the deaths of at least four senior citizens.

-"Construction is a hassle and a change," Huff said. "[But] based on all of the data and all of the concerns we’ve heard over the years, these are big changes that we feel are necessary to make [Archer and Kedzie] safer."
+"Construction is a hassle and a change," Huff acknowledged. "[But] based on all of the data and all of the concerns we’ve heard over the years, these are big changes that we feel are necessary to make [Archer and Kedzie] safer."

 "This is not new," commented Damian's neighbor Florentino Soto Jr. on her Facebook post.
 "This has been happening for years.
 I live three houses from where this video was taken."